Nontaxable & Taxable Fringe Benefits: A Refresher (Benefit Minute)

 Meals for employees that are furnished on the business premises of the employer for a substantial business reason are nontaxable.
 Substantial business reason may include meals furnished to food service employees during or immediately before or after working hours, meals furnished to employees who must be available for emergency calls during the meal period and meals when the work demands a short meal period.
 In addition, occasional meals provided to employees may be nontaxable if they are de minimis benefits as described below.
 Beginning in 2018, the 50% employer deduction limit for food and beverages also applies to these occasional meals provided by an employer.
 However, meal expenses related to employee recreation (such as holiday parties or annual picnics) are not subject to the 50% limit on deductions when incurred primarily for the benefit of non-highly compensated employees.

 De minimis benefits such as occasional use of business copy machines and printers, meals, holiday and birthday gifts of low value, and occasional tickets are nontaxable as long as they have so little value that it would be unreasonable or administratively impracticable to account for them.
 Cash and cash equivalents are always taxable.

-Services offered to customers in the ordinary course of business may be provided as a nontaxable benefit to employees as long as the employer does not incur substantial additional to provide the service to employees and the service is made available on the same terms to both highly compensated and nonhighly compensated employees.
+Services offered to customers in the ordinary course of business may be provided as nontaxable fringe benefits to employees as long as the employer does not incur substantial additional to provide the service to employees and the service is made available on the same terms to both highly compensated and non-highly compensated employees.